relational-learning/relational-learning.github.io/index.md

 ## Relational Inference Tasks

 inference is important: goal of system, used as subroutine.
-Also relationship to AI.
+Also relationship to AI, satisfiability solving, formal verification.

 ## Readings